-Building Climate Knowledge Collaboratively
+Building Climate Change Adaptation Knowledge Collaboratively

 Climate change is threatening water resource sustainability in communities around the globe.
 The GCTW is committed to building climate knowledge with partnering regions to effectively adapt to climate change impacts and build capacity for resilience.